jvschepe/starter-hugo-portfolio-theme/content/project/recommendation/index.md

 ---
-title: Recommendation Systems
+title: Neuromodulation
-summary: Write about your project here...
+date: 2022-01-01
+summary: In this project, we aim at improving brain health in people with MS by investigating the possibly therapeutic effects of electrical stimulation.
 tags:
   - ML
-date: 2022-01-01
 external_link: http://github.com
 ---